kroxiksut/django-152fz-consent/docs/cookies/en/configuration.md

 ## Configuration profile from demo site

-The demo site for the public circuit used the following working profile:
+For the public flow, the demo site used the following working profile:

 ```python
 DJANGO_COOKIES_152FZ = {